tsheng0315/Tableau/Data Visualization and Communication with Tableau/Exercises Week 3.md

-## Dynamic Data Manipulation and Presentation in Tableau
+## Week 3: Dynamic Data Manipulation and Presentation in Tableau
 ### Goal 1: Increase the number of tests customers complete.
 (data set: 'dognition_data_no_aggregation')